 Emily DuBois Hoysradt led an active life, devoted to art, learning, and participation in several community organizations.

 Told here are the stories of several generations of Roosevelts and Delanos who worked hard to prosper and establish the prominence now associated with their names.
 Their voices and deeds are captured within the following selection of correspondence, accounts, estate papers and public announcements.
-These documents, once held by President Roosevelt, now in the collection of the Franklin D. Roosevelt Presidential Library and Museum, simultaneously tell the history of settling on the banks of the Hudson River and the rise of two of the Hudson River Valley's great families.
+These documents simultaneously tell the history of settling on the banks of the Hudson River and the rise of two of the Hudson River Valley's great families

 For nearly four decades, Julia Lawrence Hasbrouck diligently kept a diary, using it to chronicle her role and responsibilities as a 19th century wife, mother and daughter.
 Juliaâ€™s meticulous entries, written between 1838 to 1873, reflect her opinions and views of these experiences.
 Her seventeen diaries, as well as daguerreotypes, portraits, school composition books, piano forte sheet music and two diaries kept by Julia's daughter, comprise The Julia Lawrence Hasbrouck Collection.
 The chronological scope of Julia's writing paired with her descriptive and personal style, provide a detailed account of private and public life of the early Victorian era as experienced by a white, middle class, northern woman.

 This exhibition features a letter to the New York State Legislature from Hendrick Aupaumut, Mohican sachem (traditional leader) and diplomat.
 The letter was received as a gift to the Historic Huguenot Street Archives by Mary Frances Stokes-Jensen in 2016.

 Many of our favorite holiday celebrations are centered around food.
 Even if our traditional meals vary, food and holidays go hand in hand.
 As part of these celebrations, restaurants and hotels often produced special menus for holiday meals.
-Compared to the daily menu, these holiday menus were elaborately designed and listed some of the finest foods that were being served at that time and place.
+This online exhibit presents a selection of historical holiday menus from The Culinary Institute of America Menu Collection.
+Each menu reflects the way people celebrated holidays in the past.